Split digraphs: Degree sequence characterizations of split digraphs

 and thus

 This leads to

 Note that the first three terms give the number of arcs to add to $\DG$ for there to be all arcs from $\Spm\cup\Sp$ to $\Spm\cup\Sm$, while the last term gives the number of arcs to remove from $\DG$ so that there are no arcs from $\Sm\cup\S0$ to $\Sp\cup\S0$.
-The resulting digraph after addition and removal of these arcs will have $\mS$ as a split partition. \edprf \begin{cor} A partition $\mS=\{\Spm,\Sp,\Sm,\S0\}$ is a split partition if and only if $\sm(\mS) = 0$. \end{cor} \begin{cor} Minimizing over non-trivial partitions $\mS=\{\Spm,\Sp,\Sm,\S0\}$, we have
+The resulting digraph after addition and removal of these arcs will have $\mS$ as a split partition.
+By the definition of a split partition, this is the minimal number of arcs since any other arc that is added to or removed from $\DG$ is unnecessary, as illustrated by the asterisks in the adjacency matrix in Figure~\ref{fig:mpart}. \edprf \begin{cor} A partition $\mS=\{\Spm,\Sp,\Sm,\S0\}$ is a split partition if and only if $\sm(\mS) = 0$. \end{cor} It helps at this point to make more explicit the subtle distinction between $\sigma(\mS)$, which tells how far $\mS$ is from being a split partition, and $\sigma(\DG)$, which gives the distance to the closest split digraph.
+More specifically, since split digraphs are defined in terms of nontrivial split partitions, we will be minimizing $\sigma(\mS)$ over all nontrivial partitions with $\mS\neq\{\Sp\}$ and $\mS\neq\{\Sm\}$.
+Thus, from Lemma~\ref{lem:minsplitpart}, we have the following corollary. \begin{cor} Minimizing over nontrivial partitions $\mS=\{\Spm,\Sp,\Sm,\S0\}$, we have